Raising Capital - India

-Another variant of early stage investors are the angel investors who differ from venture capitalists in that they use their own capital – unlike the institutional funds used by VCs – and support the start up at its earliest stages when the business simply looks like a good idea.
+Another variant of early stage investors are the angel investors who differ from venture capitalists in that they use their own capital - unlike the institutional funds used by VCs - and support the start up at its earliest stages when the business simply looks like a good idea.
 This list of angel investors in India is a good place to go to learn more after a free sign up.
-Band of Angels is a group of highly successful entrepreneurs and CEOs from India who are interested in startups and early stage ventures.
+Initially, Band of Angels was a group of highly successful entrepreneurs and CEOs from India who were interested in startups and early stage ventures.
 But there are now many more successful Indian entrepreneurs who are angel investors.

 The funding structure usually involves a mix of term loans and equity.
-India has many such financing sources, and you can find them in this directory of federal financial institutions.
-Government owned banks also provide loans aimed at particular sectors though they usually demand collateral or ownership of assets.
+Government-owned banks also provide loans aimed at particular sectors though they usually demand collateral or ownership of assets.

 Apart from start up funding, India also boasts of some of the world's most active bourses like NSE and BSE which are tracked by investors globally and have seen record breaking domestic IPOs in the past few years.
 Companies with an adequate size and favorable industry setting have been able to raise funds successfully through this route in the past.

 Gautam Patil is a recent MBA graduate from the Indian Institute of Management, Bangalore.
 In addition to serving as a contributing writer for Gaebler.com, he will join the consulting firm Oliver Wyman at their London office.

 Share this article